Featured Speakers

 Speakers

-Abdullatif Abdulaziz Al‑Wasel
+Dr. Abdullatif Abdulaziz Al‑Wasel

-CEO, Literature, Publishing & Translation Commission
+CEO , Literature, Publishing & Translation Commission

 Dr. Abdullatif bin Abdulaziz Alwasel has led the Literature, Publishing, and Translation Commission as CEO since January 2025, driving forward a bold cultural vision that positions the Kingdom as a global literary and publishing hub.
 His leadership focuses on innovation, global collaboration, and expanding the Kingdom’s creative economy, advancing literature and translation as key pillars of cultural diplomacy and development.
 Previously, he served as General Manager of the Publishing Sector’s General Department, where he led the organization of major national book fairs, coordinated the Commission’s participation in leading international exhibitions, and launched several high-impact initiatives.
 Dr. Alwasel has a background in academia as an Assistant Professor at King Saud University in Riyadh and has held leadership roles at the Center for Political & Strategic Studies.